 Aaron joined the CFSOS as its Executive Director in November 2009.
 He came to Penticton in 2002 from Kamloops, where he worked in senior management at a security firm.
 Since moving to Penticton, Aaron has worked at the Penticton Chamber of Commerce, utilizing his managerial, human resources, and technology skills to their fullest.
 Aaron has been a very active community member since 2002 and is married with two children.

 Sarah joined the CFSOS as Regional Development Coordinator in January 2013.
-This position has been made possible because of a three year grant from an anonymous donor.
-Sarah will be working throughout the region to discover how the Community Foundation can better serve every citizen living within the boundaries of the RDOS.
+After three years in the position, Sarah moved into the managing the Foundation’s Grants program, Communications, Community programs and overseeing the 100 Women Who Care South Okanagan initiative.
 Sarah has a degree in Journalism and several years of experience working in the non-profit sector.

 Kelly joined the CFSOS in May 2012 as Office Administrator.
 Kelly is responsible for day-to-day administration and works hard to ensure that the Foundation is effectively supporting its donors and its programs.
 Kelly has lived in Penticton since 1987 and enjoys many close connections throughout the community.